UN deputy chief calls for renewed global action against human trafficking | english.lokmat.com

 UN deputy chief calls for renewed global action against human trafficking

-UN Deputy Secretary-General Amina Mohammed on Monday called for renewed global action against human trafficking.
+United Nations, Nov 23 UN Deputy Secretary-General Amina Mohammed has called for renewed global action against human trafficking. ...

-UN Deputy Secretary-General Amina Mohammed on Monday called for renewed global action against human trafficking.
+United Nations, Nov 23 UN Deputy Secretary-General Amina Mohammed has called for renewed global action against human trafficking.

-"Renewed and reinvigorated global action against this crime (of human trafficking) is needed more than ever, as economic hardship, conflict, and health and climate emergencies are increasing and compounding vulnerabilities to trafficking, exploitation and abuse," she told a high-level meeting of the General Assembly on the appraisal of the UN Global Plan of Action to Combat Trafficking in Persons.
+"Renewed and reinvigorated global action against this crime (of human trafficking) is needed more than ever, as economic hardship, conflict, and health and climate emergencies are increasing and compounding vulnerabilities to trafficking, exploitation and abuse," she told a high-level meeting of the General Assembly on the appraisal of the UN Global Plan of Action to Combat Trafficking in Persons on Monday.

-Global crises, including the continuing COVID-19 pandemic, have set back progress on the 2030 Agenda for Sustainable Development, including important targets on preventing and combatting all forms of trafficking in persons.
-This is increasing the suffering of victims, she said.
+Global crises, including the continuing Covid-19 pandemic, have set back progress on the 2030 Agenda for Sustainable Development, including important targets on preventing and combatting all forms of trafficking in persons.
+This is increasing the suffering of victims, Xinhua news agency quoted her as saying.

 Trafficking survivors in many countries have encountered greater difficulties in accessing shelter, food, health care, legal aid and other essential services.
 At the same time, law enforcement authorities face additional challenges in detecting human trafficking, in view of pandemic-related restrictions on travel and movement, she noted.